juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-search-with-ref" />Search with reference

-The survey of references will be made using a specific item, that is, first you need to locate the desired item and from it will be done the research you want.
+The "reference search" will be made using a specific item, that is, first you need to locate the desired item and from it will be done the research you want.

 [Click here](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#search-with-references) to learn more about this type of research.